This post may contain affiliate links. Please read my Disclosure for more info.

 Here is my go-to smoothie shopping list and store cupboard list to keep you healthy and organised.

 Almond butter and other nut butters such as peanut and cashew butter are such an easy and delicious way to add protein to your smoothies.
 Almond butter is rich in monounsaturated fats which help to lower the risk of heart disease by reducing cholesterol levels.

-Almonds are also rich in vitamin E, an antioxidant which protects cells from free radical damage.
-Great blended with other ‘creamy’ ingredients such as bananas, vanilla, oats and coconut.
+Almonds are also rich in vitamin E, an antioxidant that protects cells from free radical damage.
+Great blended with other ‘creamy’ ingredients such as bananas, vanilla, oats, and coconut.

 B – Banana

 Bananas are one of my absolute favourite ingredients for smoothie making.
-Not only are they high in fibre and nutrient-rich, they create the perfect creamy, non-dairy base – ideal for vegans.
+Not only are they high in fibre and nutrient-rich, but they also create the perfect creamy, non-dairy base.
+Ideal for vegans.

 They also naturally ‘sweeten’ smoothies, especially when you’re using green vegetables such as kale or celery which can be a little bitter.
 Bananas are also an excellent source of energy-providing carbohydrates and potassium.
 They also help to restore your body’s electrolyte balance after a run or workout.

 Tip – Freeze banana slices in sealable freezer bags to add to your smoothies.